SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 ##### 2.2.5 Access Configuration Data

-Referencing the example code above, when the `Build()` method is called, the Config Server provider will make the appropriate REST call(s) to the Config Server and retrieve configuration values based on the settings that have been provided.
+Referencing the example code above, when the `Build()` method is called, the config server provider will make the appropriate REST call(s) to the config server and retrieve configuration values based on the settings that have been provided.

 If there are any errors or problems accessing the config server, the application will continue to initialize, but the values from the server will not be retrieved.
 If this is not the behavior you want, then you should set the `spring:cloud:config:failFast` to true.
 Once thats done, then the application will fail to start if problems occur during the `Build()`.